pa7x1/ethereum-issuance/README2.md

 validator gets paid through issuance for [attestations, sync committees, and block proposals](https://eth2book.info/capella/part2/incentives/rewards/).

-If the rewards come from issuance and the issuance curve goes to 0 or even negative, does this mean that a validator will be paid negative for meetings its duties?
+If the rewards come from issuance and the issuance curve goes to 0 or even negative, does this mean that a validator will be paid negative amounts for meetings its duties?
 If that were the case, validators may start gaming the network to avoid the cost associated with their duties, which would be very problematic.

 Fortunately, this does not need to be the case!
 The trick is to leave the rewards associated with those duties as a positive